ibalosh/ibalosh/README.md

 I'm a **Senior Software Engineer** with experience in software development and testing, with a strong focus on clean, maintainable code, test automation, and scalable web architecture.

-Most recently, I’ve been building full-stack applications with **Ruby on Rails** and **React**, while also contributing to developer experience through test infrastructure, CI/CD, and performance tooling.
+Most recently, I’ve been working on [postmarkapp.com](https://postmarkapp.com/) with **Ruby on Rails** and **React**, while also contributing to developer experience through test infrastructure, CI/CD, and performance tooling.

 ---